directdemocracy-vote/www/white_paper.md

 longitude: -73.993403
 ```

-#### Commitment
+#### Certificates

-The [commitment](https://directdemocracy.vote/json-schema/2/commitment.schema.json) of a participant includes the public key and the signature of the participant, a publication signature to which the participant provides commitment.
+The [certificate](https://directdemocracy.vote/json-schema/2/certificate.schema.json) of a participant includes the public key and the signature of the participant, a publication signature for which the participant provides the certificate.
-There are four types of commitments:
+There are four types of certificates:
 - endorse: to provide an endorsement for a participant
 - petition: to sign a petition
 - report: to report a participant (possibly myself)